 - Underfloor insulation

-To qualify, your home must be Council Tax Band A, B, or C (or D provided your household annual income is £20,000 or less)
+To qualify, your home must be in Council Tax Band A, B or C

 Housing Association tenants should contact their landlord in the first instance for advice and assistance.